The James Webb Space Telescope Absolute Flux Calibration. III. Mid-Infrared Instrument Medium Resolution IFU Spectrometer: Discussion

 \subsection{Comparison with the MIRI Imager}

-The most direct comparison of our calibration that we can make is against that of the MIRI imager \citep[see][]{gordon24}, which observed many of the same standard stars.
-We therefore convolve the calibrated MRS spectra with the MIRI imaging filter-response functions to estimate the effective flux density in each bandpass, and divide the values obtained from this MRS pseudo-photometry with values obtained from MIRI imaging observations.
-No comparisons are available in F560W as the MRS calibration targets were too bright to be observed by the imager at this wavelength; likewise we cannot compare the F2550W measurements since the imaging bandpass extends beyond the MRS long-wavelength cutoff and spectra in this wavelength range are extremely faint and significantly affected by background-subtraction systematics.
+The most direct comparison of our calibration that we can make is against that of the MIRI imager \citep[see][]{dicken24, gordon24}, which observed many of the same standard stars.
+We therefore compute the photon-weighted average flux density in units of Jy as

-Figure \ref{imacompare.fig} plots the ratio of MRS and imager fluxes and illustrates that the two agree well.
-The results are statistically consistent with unity from F770W to F2100W, with an RMS of 0.8\% -- 1.1\% in bands F1000W -- F1800W and 2.6\% in F2100W.